Serein

 Why did the silent Joe in the audience have the intense urge to question only my work?

-The answer is … women researchers are still an anomaly.
+The answer is… women researchers are still an anomaly.
 There are only one or two women presenters in a session where there are 8 other male presenters.
 The presence of women researchers piques interest and raises questions about her validity to be on that stage.

 In this regard, I remember my cousin telling me that women in STEM* workforce are akin to nuts in an ice-cream.
 When you eat an ice-cream, there will be a few scattered nuts.
 Don’t you feel happy when your teeth bite into the nut once in a while?
-Women researchers are essential, because we bring a different perspective to the problem.

-Any work by a woman will be more critically evaluated, when compared to her male counterparts.
-It is crucial to present your work with confidence and to justify and validate your research.
 When you present on the dais, you represent not only yourself but also all the other women researchers in your community.
 There is an onus on each of us to put forth the best because indeed we do the best research.

 I also observed another behavior.
 Women tend to preface a question with, ‘Sorry … I have a question.’
 Instead, say ‘Excuse me … I have a question.’
 Demand answers with authority.